Trolley problem: Criticism

+Applicability in legal reasoning

+The trolley problem has been widely discussed in legal theory as a means of exploring how law distinguishes between intentional harm, omission, and necessity.
+In criminal law, the scenario illustrates the tension between utilitarian and deontological approaches to culpability: while a utilitarian might justify diverting the trolley to minimise deaths, legal systems often treat deliberate killing as impermissible regardless of the net outcome.
+This distinction reflects the act–omission doctrine, under which a failure to prevent harm is generally less blameworthy than actively causing it.

+In English common law, courts have traditionally rejected the defence of necessity in cases involving the deliberate taking of life, even where doing so would save others.
+The leading precedent is R v Dudley and Stephens (1884), in which shipwrecked sailors were convicted of murder after killing a cabin boy to survive.
+The decision is often cited as a legal analogue to the trolley problem, emphasising that moral calculations of greater good do not justify intentional killing under the law.

+In tort law and regulatory policy, however, trolley-like reasoning appears in cost–benefit analyses where harm is balanced against risk reduction—such as in product design, environmental regulation, or accident prevention.
+The U.S. decision in United States v.
+Carroll Towing Co.
+(1947) articulated a formula weighing the burden of precautions (B) against the probability (P) and gravity (L) of potential harm (B < PL), effectively institutionalizing a utilitarian calculus within negligence law.

 Related problems

-Trolley problems highlight the difference between deontological and consequentialist ethical systems.
-The central question that these dilemmas bring to light is on whether or not it is right to actively inhibit the utility of an individual if doing so produces a greater utility for other individuals.

 The basic Switch form of the trolley problem also supports comparison to other, related dilemmas:

 The Fat Man

 Resistance to this course of action seems strong; when asked, a majority of people will approve of pulling the switch to save a net of four lives, but will disapprove of pushing the fat man to save a net of four lives.
 This has led to attempts to find a relevant moral distinction between the two cases.

 One possible distinction could be that in the first case, one does not intend harm towards anyone – harming the one is just a side effect of switching the trolley away from the five.
 However, in the second case, harming the one is an integral part of the plan to save the five.
 This solution is essentially an application of the doctrine of double effect, which says that one may take action that has bad side effects, but deliberately intending harm (even for good causes) is wrong.
+So, the action is permissible even if the harm to the innocent person is foreseen, so long as it is not intended.
 This is an argument which Shelly Kagan considers (and ultimately rejects) in his first book The Limits of Morality.